devlocalhost/laurel_updates/blogs/basic-pif.md

 1. Hide magisk app from settings.
 Go to magisk settings, click the "Hide the Magisk app", enter anything and click ok.
 2. Remove `magisk` directory from `/data`.
 If you have root, use an file explorer with root, and delete the magisk folder in /data (i use termux, so i ran `su -c rm -r /data/magisk`).
 3. Install [Zygisk-Assistant magisk module](https://github.com/snake-4/Zygisk-Assistant/releases/latest)
-4. Install [PlayIntegrityFix module](https://github.com/chiteroman/PlayIntegrityFix/releases/latest). **NOTE**: If your rom is signed with test keys (ask your ROM maintainer or check with with `su` and `unzip -l /system/etc/security/otacerts.zip` in Termux.
+4. Install [PlayIntegrityFix module](https://github.com/chiteroman/PlayIntegrityFix/releases/latest). **NOTE**: If your rom is signed with test keys (ask your ROM maintainer or check with `su` and `unzip -l /system/etc/security/otacerts.zip` in Termux.
 If you see `testkey.x509.pem`, rom is signed with test keys) open `/data/adb/modules/playintegrityfix/pif.json` and change spoofSignature to true. ([source](https://t.me/A3Official/502180))

 Following these steps should help you pass `MEETS_BASIC_INTEGRITY` and `MEETS_DEVICE_INTEGRITY`.
 ![image showing basic and device integrity with green checks.](/static/img/pi-result.png)